Luhansk State Medical University: History

+Due to the war in Donbas, the university's faculty and students evacuated the area in September 2014, and classes resumed in Rubizhne, another city in Luhansk Oblast.
+Since 26 March 2022, LSMU has been operating in Rivne, capital of Rivne Oblast in northwestern Ukraine.

 Campus infrastructure

-The university campus is located in a forested area of Luhansk.
+The university campus is located in centre city of Luhansk.
 The university's three academic buildings include laboratories for scientific research and a vivarium for maintaining laboratory animals, a facility for pharmacy instruction, a modern, fully equipped dental clinic and a centre for family medicine.
 The campus has a modern library, a sports complex with fitness centre, tennis courts and cricket pitch, and three multi-storey student residences with Internet access.
 It maintains a technical centre with lathes for metalworking, two pumping stations and five transformer substations.
 The university has also operated a number of clinics in Luhansk's various medical institutions.
 The total area of all campus buildings is 73,957m² — including classroom facilities, 18,172m²; training and support, 15,870m²; utility services, 25,135m²; and residences, 14,870m².